Sbozzolo/kuibit/docs/first_steps.rst

 * :py:class:`~.HierarchicalGridData`: collection of components at possibly different refinements that form a grid with several levels.
 * `motionpicture`_ (mopi): external Python program to render movies.
-* Origin (corner): bottom left (top right) cell in a center-centered grid
+* Origin (corner): bottom left (top right) cell in a center-centered grid.
-* :py:class:`~.SimDir`: fundamental interface to the data in the simulation
+* :py:class:`~.SimDir`: fundamental interface to the data in the simulation.
-* Outdir: where to save the output of an example
+* Outdir: where to save the output of an example.
 * Pickle: binary file where a :py:class:`~.SimDir` can be saved.
 * TikZ: package to render graphics in LaTeX. ``kuibit`` can optionally output in this format.